molsonkiko/JsonToolsNppPlugin/docs/RemesPath.md

 The order of the sub-arrays is random.

 ----
-`zip(x1: array, x2: array [, x3: array, x4: array, x5: array, x6: array]) -> array`
+`zip(x1: array, x2-x100: array) -> array`

-Because of unfortunate limitations in the C# implementation of RemesPath, there can only be at most *6* arguments to this function.
+There can only be at most *100* arguments to this function.

 Returns a new array in which each `i^th` element is an array containing the `i^th` elements of each argument, in the order in which they were passed.

 All the argument arrays *must have the same length*.

-In other words, it's like the Python `zip` function.
+In other words, it's like the Python `zip` function, except it returns an array, not a lazy iterator.

 **Example:**
 * `zip(["a", "b", "c"], [1, 2, 3])` returns `[["a", 1], ["b", 2], ["c", 3]]`.